JonasSinjan/hrt_pipeline/README.md

         (if required) b) ghost correction - **not implemented yet** <br />
 14. rte inversion with cmilos <br />
         a) output rte data products to fits file <br />

+## NOTE
+At the moment it cannot process compressed data (5 or 6 bit compression)
 ## SETUP

 1. Compile milos: